JannieI/canvas-workstation-V3/src/app/roadmap.md

 **Widget**
 1. Issue: how to call code ~WidgetEdit, etc from explore NOT duplicating code ...
+2. Add fields for Widget Properties to New / Edit !
 3. Fix bug: isTrash => Widget does not disappear !
 5. Fix bug and Duplicate Widget correctly
 6. Fix bug: [style.border]="row.isSelected?
 '2px solid black' : '2px solid red'" does not work